Press "Enter" to skip to content

 Two years after the poem was written, through a mutual friend, McRae sent a copy of the poem to John Philip Sousa, whose marches had made him world famous, requesting that he set it to music.
 Sousa received the poem in July 1917.
 He had just mailed the final corrected proofs of the song to his publisher G. Schirmer when he read in a newspaper of the death of McRae of cerebral meningitis while still serving in France.

 The positioning of the poppy can also cause some confusion.
 Many say the poppy should be worn on one’s left to be close to the heart, as well as the side of military medals.
-Others say men should wear it on the left and women on the right, just like the Queen.
+Some say to wear it on the right.
 The Royal British Legion, however, told BBC: “There is no right or wrong way to wear a poppy.
 It is a matter of personal choice whether an individual chooses to wear a poppy and also how they choose to wear it.

 “The best way to wear a poppy is to wear it with pride.”